nerium-data/nerium/README.md

 #### Read SQL queries from S3

 If desired, instead of the local filesystem, Nerium can read its query files from an S3 bucket using [s3fs](https://s3fs.readthedocs.io/en/latest/).
-When Nerium is running as a remote service, a cloud storage bucket can provide a convenient shared location for report analysts to upload SQL to, so that reports can be enhanced or additional reports without having to restart or redeploy Nerium.
+When Nerium is running as a remote service, a cloud storage bucket can provide a convenient shared location for report analysts to upload SQL to, so that reports can be enhanced or additional reports added without having to restart or redeploy Nerium.

 Simply set the `QUERY_PATH` to your S3 bucket URL.
 Nerium looks for paths beginning with the `s3://` scheme, and reads from there when it finds one.
 Authentication to S3 is handled via [boto environment variables](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#using-environment-variables).